 Bellini – Italian cuisine – 6 Yechieli st. – Closed

 NG – for carnivores – 6 Ahad Ha’am st.

 Dallal – chef restaurant / bakery – 10 Shabazi st. – Closed

 Anita – best gelato in Tel Aviv – 23 Shabazi st.

 Hatachana compound (the station) – reconstruction of the first train station in Tel Aviv to a cultural, entertainment and leisure, with chic shops, markets, and restaurants.

 Agas and Tamar jewelry – 43 Shabazi st.

 Hafatzim – home decor – 27 Shlush st.

-If you have any recommendations of places, tips, pictures you took or anything you want to share on our Tel Aviv’s neighborhood guide, write to us and share your local knowledge!
+If you have any recommendations of places, tips, pictures you took, or anything you want to share on our Tel Aviv’s neighborhood guide, write to us and share your local knowledge!

-Next on Tel Aviv’s neighborhood guide – Florentin. stay tune.
+Next on Tel Aviv’s neighbourhood guide – Florentin. stay tuned.